 - Remove pits from medjool dates and put them in a larger bowl.
 Pour boiling water over them and let them soak for 10 min.

-- Add to the mixture peanut butter powder and mix.
+- Add peanut butter powder to the mixture and mix.
 Mix until you get a filling that doesn't stick to your fingers and then some more.

 - Repeat the same process with the rest of moulds.

 - Repeat the last step with the rest of the moulds.
+If at anytime in this process you notice that the chocolate got thicker, melt it again over double boiler.

 - Store the plate with peanut butter cups in the refrigerator.